Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 -------

-Here we derive the matrix :math:`\Sigma` and the vector :math:`\mu` from a time series of logarithmic historic returns:
+Here we derive the matrix :math:`\Sigma` and the vector :math:`\mu` from a time series of historic excess returns:

 .. testsetup:: mod